 Student advice team All Audio Masterclass students have access to our Student Advice Team for the full duration of their enrolment.
 You can ask questions on any of the course topics and receive a personal response.

 Flexibility Because Audio Masterclass works by distance learning, you can learn entirely at your own pace.
 There is no set schedule and you can move quickly or slowly through the course as you wish and take breaks at any time.

-Your Audio Masterclass enrolment will be valid for two years.
-All of your course materials are downloadable for you to keep permanently.
+Your Audio Masterclass enrolment will be valid for one full year.
+All course materials can be printed, saved or downloaded to keep permanently.

 Although no certificate can guarantee you a job in the audio or music industry, you will want something to commemorate your success on your Audio Masterclass course.
 On assessed courses, when you complete all of the practical work successfully, we will prepare your certificate and mail it to you anywhere in the world.
 There is no extra charge for this.

 Our experience in audio education Audio Masterclass has experience in audio education going back to 1986.
 We have been running online courses since 2001 which is longer than any other audio training provider on the web.

 At Audio Masterclass we want to give you the fastest, most effective route towards a professional standard of work in your own home studio - a standard that is fully equal to professional studios and commercial releases.
 We do this through effective, comprehensive instruction through tutorials and/or videos, audio examples, and practical projects that relate closely to real-world professional practice.
 If you want to make fast progress, then Audio Masterclass is here to help.